annemarie35/js-training/typescript-training-from-free-code-camp/index.md

 We want all properties but not one or many and don't want to make all optionnals

 - omit takes in a type AND a string (or union of strings) property name(s) and returns a new type with those properties removed
-- introduced in typescript 3.5
+- introduced in TypeScript 3.5

 [documentation](https://www.typescriptlang.org/docs/handbook/utility-types.html#omittype-keys)